Monica Lewis: Personal life

 Lewis was married twice.
 Her first husband was the American record producer Bob Thiele, with whom she started Signature Records.
 They married in 1945 but divorced a couple of years later.
 She moved to Beverly Hills, California in the 1950s.
-In 1956, she married film producer Jennings Lang and they remained together until his death in 1996.
-They had three children.
-Her sister Barbara was a pianist and her brother Marlo worked as a television producer.
+In 1956, she married film producer Jennings Lang, and they remained together until his death in 1996.
+They had three children, including screenwriter/producer-director Rocky Lang and, by her husband's first marriage, jazz pianist/Hollywood session musician Mike Lang.
+Her sister Barbara was a pianist and her brother Marlo was co-producer of The Ed Sullivan Show.

 In her 2011 memoir Hollywood Through My Eyes, Lewis revealed that actor (and future U.S. President) Ronald Reagan had proposed to her.
-However, Lewis declined Reagan's marriage proposal.

-Monica Lewis died of natural causes at the age of 93 on June 12, 2015 at her home in Woodland Hills, California.
+Lewis died of natural causes at the age of 93 on June 12, 2015 at her home in Woodland Hills, California.